ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 The 5 Best USB-C Chargers for Dell XPS

-- GaNPrime technology — compact for 100W output
+• GaN technology — compact for 140W output

 Pros

-- +Ultra-compact for a 100W charger — smaller than Dell OEM brick
+• +Compact for 140W — smaller and lighter than the Dell OEM brick

-- +Dual USB-C ports charge XPS + phone or tablet simultaneously
+• +Three USB-C ports charge XPS + phone + tablet simultaneously

 Cons

-The Anker 735 GaN Prime 100W is the ideal match for the Dell XPS 15.
-Dell officially supports 100W USB-C PD charging on the XPS 15, and this charger delivers exactly that — in a package roughly 40% smaller than the OEM Dell brick.
-GaNPrime technology keeps heat low even during extended work sessions, and the dual USB-C design means you can charge your phone in parallel without needing a separate charger.
+The Anker 140W 4-Port GaN charger is the best single charger for the entire Dell XPS line.
+It delivers up to 140W on its top USB-C port — more than enough for the XPS 15's 100W spec and the XPS 17's 130W peak draw — in a package noticeably smaller than the OEM Dell brick.
+GaN keeps heat low during extended sessions, and the three USB-C ports mean you can charge your phone and tablet in parallel without a second charger.

 See Current Price on Amazon